 Imagine you’re in a hotel or restaurant, and nothing on offer seems to be suitable for your little one?
 Most establishments now will cater for young babies – so all you have to do is ask.
 I mean how hard is it for a restaurant to steam some vegetables?
 And it’s even easier if you have a portable blender that can puree vegetables and fruits in a matter of seconds… There are so many on the market now that are small and rechargeable.
 If you don’t want a hi-tech one, then the brilliant food mill mushes manually and you can feed straight from the top of it.
 For something even simpler, choose a manual masher which would do the trick, too.

 If you really want to splash the cash, then a steamer and blender all in one can do both of the above, and there are portable compact versions available on the market which can fit neatly in luggage or thrown into the back of a car if you’re going on a road trip.

-Over recent months this has been a lifesaver for me especially when I’ve been out all day.
+Over recent months this has been a lifesaver for me especially when I’ve been out all day – or I need baby food for travelling in the car.
 Sometimes it’s not always possible to heat up food, so a small thermos food jar keeps a meal hot for up to five hours.
 This would be useful to use in conjunction with the blender above, for instance, if you’ve made something up at lunchtime, you can have extra for dinner later and know it will be hot!